anguyen8/generative-attribution-methods/README.md

 ## 1. Setup

 ### Installing software
 This code is built using PyTorch.
-You can install the necessary libraries by pip installing the requirements text file.
+You can install the necessary libraries by pip installing the requirements text file *pip install -r ./requirements.txt*

-** **
-pip install -r ./requirements.txt